-4.25.
-It may be a requirement of the agreed FMS procedures for additional supporting information to be provided alongside each monthly data submission.
+- 3.19 It may be a requirement of the agreed FMS procedures for additional supporting information to be provided alongside each monthly data submission.
 Any omissions in the submitted supporting information that has been agreed with us may result in delays to processing certificate claims.
-Examples of supporting information which may be required from an operator are:

-- A stock level spreadsheet detailing the opening and closing stock levels of each fuel used, incorporating any deliveries and/or transfers and clearly denoting any biomass used that did not result in the generation of electricity.
-A sample stock levels spreadsheet can be found in Appendix 5 of this document. - A copy of a sample analysis sheet provided by a laboratory or a copy of sampling analysis output from a company database eg to determine the GCV or contamination percentage of a fuel. - A spreadsheet with any additional calculations, such as those for liquid fossil fuels mixed with biomass fuels using the mass balance or marker methods. - A spreadsheet including any special circumstances that the operator would like to be taken into consideration.

-4.26.
-The supporting information required from a generating station on a monthly basis will be determined case by case, depending on FMS procedures agreed with us.
+Examples of supporting information which may be required from an operator are: - A stock level spreadsheet detailing the opening and closing stock levels of each fuel used, incorporating any deliveries and/or transfers and clearly denoting any biomass used that did not result in the generation of electricity.
+A sample stock levels spreadsheet can be found in Appendix 5 of this document. - A copy of a sample analysis sheet provided by a laboratory or a copy of sampling analysis output from a company database e.g. to determine the GCV or contamination percentage of a fuel. - A spreadsheet with any additional calculations, such as those for liquid fossil fuels mixed with biomass fuels using the mass balance or marker methods. - A spreadsheet including any special circumstances that the operator would like to be taken into consideration. - 3.20 The supporting information required from a generating station on a monthly basis will be determined case by case, depending on FMS procedures agreed with us.
 We will notify the generating station at the time of FMS agreement of the supporting information that is required.

+77 Article 92 of the ROO 2015 (as amended)

+- 3.21 Supporting information may be submitted with the fuelling data submission on the RER or via email if there any issues to: monthlyoutputdata@ofgem.gov.uk.
-4.27.
-Supporting information should be submitted via email to monthlyoutputdata@ofgem.gov.uk.
-The email should clearly state the name of the generating station (as it appears on the Register) and the month it relates to.

-4.28.
-Generating stations must ensure the information they send to us is accurate and reliable.
-Operators should put in place checking procedures to ensure the accuracy of calculations.

-4.29.
-The quantity of fuel(s) used should be given to an appropriate level of accuracy (typically two decimal places) whether the measurement is in tonnes or kg.
-GCVs should also be given an appropriate degree of accuracy (typically two decimal places) if provided in GJ/tonne, MJ/kg, kJ/kg (or equivalent) or Nm3.

-4.30.
-All calculations should be left unrounded.
-If operators choose to send us sampling analysis from a database rather than the original sampling analysis sheet, they should retain the original sampling analysis from the laboratory for audit purposes.

-4.31.
-Please adhere to the following, in order to avoid delays with certificate issue:

-- ensure all agreed information is provided, - remove unnecessary information, - highlight important figures in bold, eg those submitted on the Register, - retain formulae within spreadsheets where they have been used.
-If a pdf file has been provided, ensure that any formulae used are clear or provide this information in a different format,

-- indicate the content of each sheet of additional information, - ensure the headings, dates and comments are up to date, - ensure that the sampling date relates to when the sample was taken and not to when the sample was analysed, and - explain the origin of all values, for example if an average GCV is derived from several analysed samples, ensure the GCV result from each sample and the averaging formula is included.

-4.32.
-If information is not clear or accurate, we will not be able to issue ROCs until any queries raised or inaccuracies identified have been resolved.
+The email should clearly state the name of the generating station (as it appears on the RER) and the month it relates to. - 3.22 Generating stations must ensure the information they send to us is accurate and reliable.
+Operators should put in place checking procedures to ensure the accuracy of calculations. - 3.23 The quantity of fuel(s) used should be given to an appropriate level of accuracy (typically two decimal places) whether the measurement is in tonnes or kg.
+GCVs should also be given an appropriate degree of accuracy (typically two decimal places) if provided in GJ/tonne, MJ/kg, kJ/kg (or equivalent) or Nm3. - 3.24 All calculations should be left unrounded.
+If operators choose to send us sampling analysis from a database rather than the original sampling analysis sheet, they should retain the original sampling analysis from the laboratory for audit purposes. - 3.25 Please adhere to the following, in order to avoid delays with certificate issue: - · ensure all agreed information is provided, - remove unnecessary information, - highlight important figures in bold, e.g. those submitted on the RER, - retain formulae within spreadsheets where they have been used; if a pdf file has been provided, ensure that any formulae used are clear or provide this information in a different format, - indicate the content of each sheet of additional information, - ensure the headings, dates and comments are up to date, - ensure that the sampling date relates to when the sample was taken and not to when the sample was analysed, and - explain the origin of all values, for example if an average GCV is derived from several analysed samples, ensure the GCV result from each sample and the averaging formula is included. - 3.26 If information is not clear or accurate, we will not be able to issue ROCs until any queries raised or inaccuracies identified have been resolved.